willsteinmetz/notific8-image/README.md

 ## Demo page

 An interactive demo page can be found in the root directory.
-It can be launched by running `npm run demo` after installing the node modules required for development.
+It can be launched by running `npm start demo` after installing the node modules required for development.

 ## Browser support